zPSP-Dev/Zig-PSP/tools/pbp/README.md

 <p align="center">A cross-platform multi-tool for packing, unpacking, and analyzing PSP PBP files.</p>

 ## Why zPBPTool?
-This tool is meant to ship with the [Zig-PSP Toolchain](https://github.com/zPSP-Dev/Zig-PSP).

 zPBPTool replaces PSPSDK's `pack-pbp` and `unpack-pbp` tools.
 In addition to this - it also can be used to analyze a PBP without extracting.

 ## Usage

 zPBPTool is used internally by Zig-PSP's build process to create a PBP.
 It also can be used standalone.

 To use it standalone, you can use `pbptool pack`, `pbptool unpack`, and `pbptool analyze`.